 const dom = createDom(expected);

-// Because our node tree consists of either component, host and text
+// glance.
+Because our node tree consists of either component,

 const hostNodeParent = findClosestHostNode(node);